-- Was it delivered to your doorstep?
+- Did they deliver it to your doorstep?
 Yes.
 I’m from Iloilo so there was an additional $4.62 delivery charge.

 I love that they added more protection for my package.
 Well, I’m assuming they did because the whole package seemed bigger than the measurements they wrote on my invoice.
 I actually used this material they sent along with my package as a background for some photos like the one below lol.

 Would recommend for:

 Shipments with electronics, small, individual items shipped in small boxes (since they don’t have a minimum weight requirement and they don’t minify nor consolidate) and orders with items exceeding the commercial quantity (like 20 lipsticks lol)

 Would I try them again?
 Maybe yes.
 Initially, I would have said no. However, their customer service is really good.
 They’ve apologized numerous times and one of their staff called me up to explain the situation and the actions they did to remedy it.
 They seemed to be trying their best.
 Also, they’re usually prompt when following me up whenever they receive updates.
 Finally, though the package was delayed, it arrived in a good condition.
 I just wouldn’t probably use their service for time-sensitive packages.